 Anxiety-based school refusal is a phenomenon that affects between 5 and 28% of children at some point during their education.
-It occurs when a child or adolescent experiences a very high level of anxiety/distress when s/he is asked to attend school.
-This anxiety results in active avoidance of school (i.e., refuses to attend) or marked distress when s/he is forced to attend.
+It occurs when a child or adolescent experiences a very high level of anxiety/distress when they are asked to attend school.
+This anxiety results in active avoidance of school (i.e., refuses to attend) or marked distress when they are forced to attend.

 School refusal often occurs or worsens following a stressful event, such as a death or illness in the family, divorce or separation, or illness in the child or adolescent that has resulted in an accumulation of missed schoolwork.
 School refusal is not a diagnosis, it is a symptom, and is associated with many mental health disorders, including: